At Boscastle our curriculum is built from the Cornerstones Curriculum Maestro.

 We have a wonderfully rich learning environment that supports us in delivering the curriculum.
 Our outside spaces are designed with their physical, social, and emotional well-being in mind.
 We have a large playground marked out for various sports, a pitch for ball games, a climbing structure, sandpits, and free play areas as well as a calm zone for children to chat and read in.
 We have a wonderful outside space where the children can build shelters, plant seeds, observe wildlife and explore the natural environment (see our information on outdoor learning).

 We aim to excite our children to develop a desire for learning that they carry beyond the school day.
 We believe that children learn best when they are involved in some of the decisions about what and how they learn.

-From the autumn of 2021, we are working to establish ‘big ideas for our little school’ that summarise essential concepts for each subject area.
+Learning is based on ‘big ideas for our little school’ that summarise essential concepts for each subject area.
 We plan ‘big questions’ in order to challenge everyone to think.
 We also learn about a value each term and celebrate efforts to demonstrate this.